Allen Hazen: Hydraulics and dams

 Hazen is most widely known for developing in 1902 with Gardner S. Williams the Hazen-Williams equation which described the flow of water in pipelines.
 In 1905, the two engineers published an influential book, which contained solutions to the Hazen-Williams equation for pipes of widely varying diameters.
 The equation uses an empirically derived constant for the “roughness” of the pipe walls which became known as the Hazen-Williams coefficient.

-In 1908, Hazen was appointed by President Theodore Roosevelt to a panel of expert engineers to inspect the construction progress on the Panama Canal with President-Elect William H. Taft.
+In 1908, Hazen was appointed by President Theodore Roosevelt to a panel of expert engineers to inspect the construction progress on the Panama Canal with President-elect William H. Taft.
 Hazen specifically reported on the soundness of the Gatun Dam (an integral structure in the canal system), which he said was constructed of the proper materials and not in any danger of failure.

 Late in his career, Hazen concentrated on ways to statistically describe the recurrence interval of flood flows in rivers.
 His book on the subject was published the year he died.

-The Allen Hazen Water Tower was built in 1930-1 in Des Moines, Iowa.
+The Allen Hazen Water Tower was built in 1930–31 in Des Moines, Iowa.
 Hazen designed the tower shortly before he died.
 In his honor, the City of Des Moines named the tower after him.

 Water purification

 Hazen’s early work at the Lawrence Experiment Station established some of the basic parameters for the design of slow sand filters.
 One of his greatest contributions to filtration technology was the derivation of two terms for describing the size distribution of filter media: effective size and uniformity coefficient.
 These two parameters are used today to specify the size of filter materials for water purification applications.
-His first book, The Filtration of Public Water Supplies, which was published in 1895, is still considered a classic.
+His first book, The Filtration of Public Water Supplies, was published in 1895.

 His first assignment as a sole practitioner in 1897 was the design of the filtration plant at Albany, New York.
 The plant was the first continuously operated slow sand filter plant in the U.S.

 One of his early assignments was as consultant to Pittsburgh, Pennsylvania, to determine the best method of providing a safe water supply from the Monongahela River.
-For decades, the City had been wracked with typhoid fever epidemics.
+For decades, the city had been wracked with typhoid fever epidemics.
 At the time, mechanical filtration (or rapid sand filtration) was just beginning to be understood as a treatment process.
 As a conservative engineer, Hazen recommended that the City install slow sand filters to remove both turbidity and harmful bacteria from its water supply.
 As early as 1904, Hazen recommended the filtration of the Croton water supply for New York City.
 As of 2012, a new filtration plant on that water supply is nearing completion.